nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 [Difference between Abstraction and Encapsulation in Java](https://www.geeksforgeeks.org/difference-between-abstraction-and-encapsulation-in-java-with-examples/)

 #### Why you should use Abstraction?
-- [x] :one:  Reduce your code complexity :sun_with_face:
+- [x] :one:  Reduce your code complexity
-- [x] :two: Increase your application security by providing important details only to users :shipit:
+- [x] :two: Increase your application security by providing important details only to users
-- [x] :three: Write your code once & avoid repetition :heavy_check_mark:
+- [x] :three: Write your code once & avoid repetition

 ### Polymorphism